Abdulkadir Orire

 Abdulkadir Orire (1934 – 26 January 2021) was a legal scholar, researcher, community leader, and development activist.
 He was the first Grand Khadi of the Kwara State Sharia Court of Appeal, in Nigeria.

 Early life

 Abdulkadir Orire was born in 1934 at Obaninsunwa in Ilorin, the capital of Kwara State in north-central Nigeria.

 Education

-He had his primary and secondary education at Ilorin between 1943 and 1951, after which he attended Kano Islamic Law School from 1951—1955.
+He had his primary and secondary education at Ilorin between 1943 and 1951, after which he attended Kano Islamic Law School from 1951 to 1955.
 He later obtained a Diploma from the School of Oriental Studies, London in 1961 and a Bachelor of Arts degree from the University of London in 1964, and he also had a Post Graduate Diploma from the Ahmadu Bello University, Zaria.